 user_prompt_template

 Prompt template for the user message, with {group} and {description} placeholders.
-The prompt should already include any formatting tokens required by your model (e.g., special chat tags).
 No additional formatting is added by the function.
 See the 'Prompting Details' section and function signature for default content and customization.

 Value